nimeshneema/UNIX-Concepts-and-Applications/README.markdown

 <a href="http://mhhe.com/das/uca/"><img src="https://highered.mheducation.com/sites/dl/free/0070635463/cover/coverL.gif" alt="UNIX Concepts and Applications - Book Cover" width=320px/></a>
 </p>

-The project aims to compile solutions for **Flex Your Brain** exercises appearing at the end of each chapter in the book [UNIX Concepts and Applications - Fourth Edition][book], authored by **Sumitabha Das**.
+This project aims to compile solutions for **Flex Your Brain** exercises appearing at the end of each chapter in the book [UNIX Concepts and Applications - Fourth Edition][book], authored by **Sumitabha Das**.

-This book is a recommended reading in many Computer Science, Computer Applications and Information Technology courses across universities in India.
-It is also quite popular among students learning UNIX and GNU/Linux.
+The book is a recommended reading in many Computer Science, Computer Applications and Information Technology courses across universities in India.
+It is quite popular among students learning UNIX and GNU/Linux.

 The questions in the exercise are slightly involved, and the solutions for the same are not made available.
 The project aims at creating a study aid for the students.